-Taking into consideration the company's 2021 results, the competitive strength of its products and the positioning in the markets served as well as the ongoing impact of COVID-19, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+Taking into consideration the company's 2022 results, the competitive strength of its products and the positioning in the markets served, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 The company therefore continues to adopt the going concern basis in preparing its financial statements.